 As we age there are so many risks that most face including the risk of dementia, cognitive decline, diabetes, falling, memory loss, and more.

-Of all of these risks, our patients are primarily concerned with the risk of cognitive decline and that of developing dementia.
+Our patients are primarily concerned with the risk of cognitive decline and that of developing dementia.

 Most of us know someone that has dealt with this debilitating condition.
 The good news is that there are things that can be done to reduce the increased risk of dementia.
 In fact, properly treating your hearing loss is the #1 modifiable factor in reducing the risk of dementia.

-A new study, “Self-Reported Hearing Loss: Hearing Aids and Cognitive Decline in Elderly Adults: A 25-year Study”, just published in the Journal of the American Geriatrics Society, compared the trajectory of cognitive decline among older adults who were using hearing aids and those who were not.
+A new study, “Self-Reported Hearing Loss: Hearing Aids and Cognitive Decline in Elderly Adults: A 25-year Study”, published in the Journal of the American Geriatrics Society, compared the trajectory of cognitive decline among older adults using hearing aids and those who were not.
 The study found no difference in the rate of cognitive decline between people with no reported hearing loss and people with hearing loss who used hearing aids.

 In other words, when you properly treat your hearing loss, your risk of cognitive decline improves to the level of those that don’t have hearing loss.
 This finding is significant.